dimuzzo/quiz-app/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/dimuzzo/quiz-app?style=flat-square&logo=github&label=Repo%20Size)
 ![GitHub stars](https://img.shields.io/github/stars/dimuzzo/quiz-app?style=flat-square&logo=github&label=Stars)

 Welcome to the SAS Quiz application!
-This is a web app designed to test your knowledge of Sviluppo Applicazioni Software.

-The app is in Italian, but the English version is now live!
+This is a web app designed to test your knowledge of **Software Application Development (Sviluppo Applicazioni Software)**.

-You can choose to switch up between the two languages whenever you want!
+The entire application is now available in both **Italian** and **English**, with a convenient switcher to change languages at any time without losing any progress!

 ---